Read This First

 Prompt 3: What government interventions are considered intrusive and oppressive in most democracies?

-The section turns on Property Seizure and Nationalization without Fair Compensation and Use of Emergency Powers in Non-Emergency Situations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Property Seizure and Nationalization without Fair Compensation and Use of Emergency Powers in Non-Emergency Situations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Property Seizure and Nationalization without Fair Compensation distinct from Use of Emergency Powers in Non-Emergency Situations.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Property Seizure and Nationalization without Fair Compensation distinct from Use of Emergency Powers in Non-Emergency Situations.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Excessive Surveillance